Table of Contents

 Clicking on the email subject, under the Subject column, will display the content of the email that was sent.

-All account contacts will be displayed in the Contacts tab, with the primary contact being displayed at the top.
-The primary contact for the account will also have a 'Primary' label displayed next to their name, and their email address will be the one that is displayed within the main account header.
+All contacts associated with the account will be displayed in the Contacts tab.
+The primary contact for the account will have a 'Primary' label displayed next to their name, and their email address will be the one that is displayed within the main account header.
 Clicking on a contact name will open a sidebar menu with further details.

 There is also an "Edit" menu next to each contact which provides you with 3 additional options: "Edit", "Delete", and "Edit Phone Numbers".
 Clicking "Edit" will open the Edit Contact window, where you can update any of the contact's existing information.
 "Delete" will cause the Delete Contact window to be displayed, so that you can confirm this is the action you want to take.
 Clicking "Edit Phone Numbers" will open the Edit Phone Number screen where you can add a new phone number and/or update an existing one.